Kerala Ayurveda Academy

 Can I take the AP program entirely online?

 No. The AP certification requires partial in person attendance.
-The required clinical internship hours (135 hours minimum) must be completed in person at our Milpitas, California campus or at our India clinical sites.
+The required clinical internship hours (135 hours minimum) must be completed in person at our Academy in Milpitas, California, or at our clinical sites in India.
 The 45 hour online clinical internship and all weekend intensives and weekly virtual classes can be attended via live stream, and all live sessions are recorded for replay.

 What is the total clinical internship requirement?

 180 hours total.
-Every AP student completes a 45 hour online clinical internship (choose one of two scheduled sessions) and a minimum of 135 hours of in person clinical internship.
-The in person hours are completed as either three 5 day U.S. internship segments in Milpitas, or one 15 day India internship session in Cochin and Bangalore.
-Additional internship fees apply.
+Each AP student completes a 45 hour online clinical internship and a minimum of 135 hours of in person clinical internship.
+The 135 in person hours are completed as either three 5 day internships in California or one 15 day internship in India.
+Clinical internship fees are not included in the AP tuition.

-Kerala Ayurveda Academy is an AAC Candidate for Accreditation.
-The Ayurvedic Accreditation Commission (AAC) oversees accreditation for Ayurvedic professional programs in the United States.
-Our programs are designed to the U.S. competency standards set by the Ayurvedic Accreditation Commission, and we are an Organizational Member of the National Ayurvedic Medical Association (NAMA).
-AP graduates qualify to sit for the NAMACB Ayurvedic Practitioner certification exam.
+The AP program is in candidacy for accreditation with the Ayurvedic Accreditation Commission (AAC).
+The AAC oversees accreditation for Ayurvedic professional programs in the United States.
+Kerala Ayurveda Academy is an Organizational Member of NAMA, and AP graduates qualify to sit for the NAMACB Ayurvedic Practitioner certification exam.

 Is financial aid available?

-Kerala Ayurveda Academy does not offer state or federal financial aid at this time.
-Three payment plans are available: pay in full ($12,730), pay in two installments ($6,475 every six months), or pay in twelve monthly installments ($1,122 per month).
+Kerala Ayurveda Academy is a private vocational school approved by the Bureau for Private Postsecondary Education in California and is not eligible for federal financial aid.
+Three payment plans are available: pay in full ($12,950), two payments of $6,475 every six months, or 12 payments of $1,122.
 Specific terms and refund policies are detailed in the current course catalog and enrollment agreement, and an advisor reviews the full policy on the advising call.

 What happens after I complete the AP program?